top of page

 Ariane Curtin-Bowen

-Ariane joined Indigo Fire as a staff member in Jan, 2020.
-Her role here has quickly grown and we are now proud to have her as the Belmont Studio Manager.
+Director of Programs Ariane joined Indigo Fire as a staff member in Jan, 2020.
+Her role here has quickly grown a lot since then!
 On top of being friendly, helpful and smart, Ariane has a strong background in ceramics.
 She has a BA from Bennington College where she concentrated in ceramics.
 Her practice focuses on undulation, line drawn surface design, and odd earrings.
 She is on the hunt for the perfect electric green.

 Jared Hostutler